 Frémont married Jessie Benton, daughter of Senator Thomas Hart Benton, in 1841.
 Benton championed the expansionist movement known as Manifest Destiny.
 Benton and Frémont believed the entire North American continent should belong to the citizens of the US - that it was the nation's destiny.
-Benton arranged for Congressional appropriations to fund expeditions to the Oregon Trail, the Great Basin, the Sierra Nevada and California.
+Benton arranged for Congressional appropriations to fund expeditions to the Oregon Trail, the Great Basin, the Sierra Nevada Mountains and California.
 Using his influence, Benton also arranged for Frémont to lead each expedition.

-From the famed 1994 Legends of the West Sheet
+Frémont stamp from the famed Legends of the West sheet